Track spacing: Description

 Narrow track centres might be 4 m or less.
 Narrow track centres may have to be widened on sharp curves to allow for long rail vehicles following the arc of the curve, and this increases a surveyor's workload.
 Widening a track centre to 5 m or so suits high-speed trains passing each other, and eliminates the need to widen the centres on sharp curves.
 Increasing width of track centres of 6 m or more makes it much easier to mount signals and overhead wiring structures.

 In the United Kingdom, the early lines of the Great Western Railway were built to Brunel's broad gauge, which was also associated with a more generous loading gauge.
-This is still apparent along those lines which remain in use today: structures such as bridges and tunnels are larger, and the distances between opposite platform faces are larger.
+That is still apparent along those lines remaining in use today: structures such as bridges and tunnels are larger, and the distances between opposite platform faces are greater.

-Very wide centres at major bridges can have military value.
+Very wide centres at major bridges can have military value, to make it more difficult to knock out both lines at the same time.
 It also makes it harder for rogue ships and barges knocking out both bridges in the same accident.

 Railway lines in desert areas affected by sand dunes are sometimes built on alternate routes so that if one is covered by sand, the other(s) are still serviceable.

-If the standard track centre is changed, it can take a very long time for most or all tracks to be brought into line.
+If the standard for track centres is changed, it can take a very long time for most or all tracks to be brought into line.